Candidates begin filing for 2022 elections

 The Board of Elections office will also process any filings from the State House of Representatives and the North Carolina Senate.
 Around noon on Dec.
 6, a court suspended filing for US House, State Senate and State House due to lawsuits surrounding the newly drawn districts, but allowed filing to resume later in the evening that same day.

-For Watauga County Board of Commissioners, current chair Billy Kennedy (D) and Braxton Eggers (R) filed to run in District 3, current member Larry Turnbow (D) filed to run in District 4 and Angela Laws King (D) filed to run in District 1.
+For Watauga County Board of Commissioners, current chair Billy Kennedy (D) and Braxton Eggers (R) filed to run in District 3, incumbent Larry Turnbow (D) filed to run in District 4 and Angela Laws King (D) filed to run in District 1.

 For the Watauga County Board of Education, Ronald Cutlip, Dustin Kerley — not an employee of Watauga County Schools — Jennifer Hanifan and Chad Cole all filed to run on Dec.
 6.